LicketySplit695/Notes/Computer_Related_Notes/Job_Related/DotNet/C-Sharp/3_Core_CS_Constructs_1.md

 * Narrowing is when a larger value is stored within a smaller data type variable.

-* All narrowing conversions result in a compiler error, even when you canreason that the narrowing conversion should indeed succeed.
+* All narrowing conversions result in a compiler error, even when you can reason that the narrowing conversion should indeed succeed.

   ```c#
   // Compiler Error